sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 2. A signet ring or other piece of jewelry that represents your family.
 3. The diary of a black sheep relative, anonymously mailed to you.
 4. A jeweled fan or other trinket you were given the night you were first introduced to high society.
-5. A letter from an unknown person claiming to know your familyís dark secret, which you may or may not be aware of.
+5. A letter from an unknown person claiming to know your family√≠s dark secret, which you may or may not be aware of.
 6. An extremely fashionable set of clothing, especially designed for you.
 7. A small item, such as a golden die or other game piece, that allows you entry to an exclusive, elegant club.
 8. A discreet tattoo or brand that marks you as a member of a secret society.
 9. A token of affection from an older suitor looking for a second spouse.
-10. Your letter of acceptance into the Fleet, which youíve taken pains to keep a secret.
+10. Your letter of acceptance into the Fleet, which you√≠ve taken pains to keep a secret.

 ## Soldier